jncraton/web-apps-cpsc2330/lectures/13-form-semantics-and-validation.md

 ## `pattern` Attribute

-  - Specifirs a regular expression against which the input value is checked
+  - Specifies a regular expression against which the input value is checked
   - Allows you to enforce a specific format
   - If input doesn't match the defined pattern, the form will not submit, and a validation message is displayed to the user